zmahfuz0613/express-crud-exercise/README.md

 ### Let's Build an Express API!

-Your task is to build a small, light-weight server that can create, read, update, and delete posts using express
+Your task is to build a small, light-weight server that can create, read, update, and delete posts using express.

 Instead of storing your posts in a json file, you can store it in an array in your server.js file.